johnnybender/SaludyVidaSuClinica/README.md

 | GE Centricity-CCDA-Rio Grande Valley HIE-Su Clinica | Demographics | January 2014 - December 2018 (4 OR criteria)|

 *Note:* Can use Interface filter to identify people who are new to Su Clinica in specified time ranges

+## Data gaps:
+Anyone with diagnosis of diabetes and no HbA1c in 6 months HbA1c > 9 -> Last value